pikatchu/closedsource/book/0110-the_trap.md

 The drones caught them mid-air, slowing their descent.
 They hit the ground running, disappearing into the underground tunnels.

 Inquisitor Finch stood in his office, staring out through the shattered window.
 Below, the city streets bustled with people oblivious to what had just transpired.
-The wind howled through the gaping hole in the glass, carrying with it the echoes of Leo and Elias’s escape.
+The wind howled through the gaping hole in the glass, carrying with it the echoes of Leo and Elias's escape.

 His mind raced.
 His hands, resting on the windowsill, trembled slightly.

-It shouldn’t have been possible.
+It shouldn't have been possible.

 "Sir," Doyle interrupted, stepping cautiously into the office.
-"I’ll start the pursuit.
+"I'll start the pursuit.
 We can track them—"

 Finch waved a hand dismissively.